itw-creative-works/web-manager/README.md

 ```

 ## Features
+* Polyfill detection and implementation for Promises, Array methods, window.fetch, and more!
-* Dom API that acts as a super lightweight and optimized version of jQuery.
+* Dom API that acts as a super lightweight and optimized version of jQuery
-* AJAX API to request resources and POST requests
-* URL query constructor and deconstructor
-* Localstorage API
+* Improved Localstorage API
-* Utility API with our favorite methods from Lodash such as `get` and `set`
+* Utility API with the most useful Lodash methods `get` and `set`
-* Polyfill detection and implementation for Promises, Array methods, and more!

 ## Libraries
 * Firebase (Firebase app, Firestore, Auth, & Messaging)